Maumagnaguagno/HyperTensioN/README.md

 /((move|enter|exit)*report)*/
 ```

-We need to match the movement pattern first, the trick part is to avoid repetitions or our robot may be stuck in a loop of A to B and B to A during [search](examples/search/search.jshop).
+We need to match the movement pattern first, the tricky part is to avoid repetitions or our robot may be stuck in a loop of A to B and B to A during [search](examples/search/search.jshop).
 Robby needs to remember which locations were visited, let us see this in a recursive format.
 The base of the recursion happens when the object (Robby) is already at the destination, otherwise use move, enter or exit, mark the position and call the recursion again.
 We need to remember to unvisit the locations once we reach our goal to be able to reuse them.